DonaldKellett/madlib-template-parser/README.md

-# madlib-template-parser
+# madlibs-template-parser

 A minimal parser for Mad Libs templates

 ## Features

-Support is planned for the following types of English words as blanks:
+The following types of English words are supported as blanks:

 - Nouns
   - Singular (e.g. boy, country, bridge, city)